 The Tempe Center for the Arts (TCA) is indeed a sight for sore eyes!
 Bring the family and have a walk around this Center which features a roof made of complex geometric folded plates – wow!

 In fact, the roof has become a real landmark of the city, being highly visible from the nearby freeways and to the many airplanes that land at Phoenix Sky Harbor International Airport.
+But of course, the roof is not the only thing that made TCA popular.
+I hold it as one of the best places in Arizona to watch a play, live band, or concert.

 The grounds are also beautiful, complementing the Center’s modern and chic interior.
 The kids will love the fountain overflow that drops off into the surrounding pool, making it an awesome wall for them to climb on!